The previous chapter may be found here.

 The Zia Formation is from 23 to 13 million years old, coinciding

 with the earliest period of rifting along the Rio Grande Rift.
 It

 is exposed in the southwest Jemez, in some places forming spectacular

 badlands.
 Some of the most prominent are in lower Canon de

 The Zia Formation here consists of very soft sandstone of nearly pure quartz, probably deposited as sand dunes about 13 to 20 million years ago.
-It is capped with younger sediments that are better consolidated and, as is usually the case when softer beds underlie harder beds, the softer Zia Formation forms cliffs and towers capped by the harder overlying sediments.
+It is capped with younger gravels cemented with travertine and, as is usually the case when softer beds underlie harder beds, the softer Zia Formation forms cliffs and towers capped by the harder overlying sediments.
 Because the Zia Formation is so poorly cemented, its earliest name in the geologic literature was the Zia Sand.

 The Zia Formation can be traced further east, cropping out in the banks of Vallecitos Creek southwest of the village of Ponderosa.

 Zia Formation.
 Looking east from 35 37.693N 106 42.095W